 PHASE 3: LINTEL LEVEL TO OVERHEAD LEVEL

-Obviously, the length of wall that will be employed will not consider openings, so we are going to make use of 100.256m as calculated from the foundation level.
+Obviously, the length of the wall in this case will not consider openings, so we are going to make use of 100.256m as calculated from the foundation level.

 Height of wall = 675mm = 0.675m